-In order to define a more versatile bootstrap version $\hat{\beta}_{h_n}^*$ of the FPCR estimator $\hat{\beta}_{h_n}$, we begin from a general estimator, say $\hat{\beta}_{g_n}$, to play the role $\beta^*$ of the slope function $\beta$ in the bootstrap world; again $\hat{\beta}_{g_n} $ denotes an FPCR estimator similar to $\hat{\beta}_{h_n}$ from \eqref{eq_fpcr} but based on a truncation $g_n$ rather than $h_n$.
+In order to define a more versatile bootstrap version $\hat{\beta}_{h_n}^*$ of the FPCR estimator $\hat{\beta}_{h_n}$, let $\hat{\beta}_{g_n}$ again denote a FPCR estimator, similar to $\hat{\beta}_{h_n}$ from \eqref{eq_fpcr} but based on a truncation $g_n$ rather than $h_n$, in order to play the role $\beta^*$ of the slope function $\beta$ in the bootstrap world.
 The level of truncation $g_n$ used in a bootstrap version $\beta^*=\hat{\beta}_{g_n}$ of $\beta$ becomes a consideration because $\beta$ is infinite dimensional while any FPCR estimator $\hat{\beta}_{g_n}$ is finite-dimensional.
-It is possible to choose $g_n=h_n$, though more flexibility with $\beta^*=\hat{\beta}_{g_n}$ for $g_n$ smaller than $h_n$ can later provide a better re-creation of $\beta$ in the PB approximation than the original data estimator $\hat{\beta}_{h_n}$.
-However, regardless of the estimator $\hat{\beta}_{g_n}$ used to mimic $\beta$, the PB analog $\hat{\beta}_{h_n}^*$ of the original-data estimator $\hat{\beta}_{h_n}$ needs to be appropriately defined to avoid a construction bias in resampling.
-To correct this resampling bias, we adapt a modification of \cite{shor82} for defining bootstrap M-estimators through adjusted bootstrap estimating equations; see also \cite{KL94, lahiri92} or \cite[Section~4.3]{lahiri03}.
-It is non-trivial that this adjustment device should apply for PB in the FLRM case; in fact, this approach has not been applied in other bootstrap contexts where, for varying reasons, bootstrap construction has bias (e.g., nonparametric regression; \cite{CC19}; lasso; \cite{CL10, CL11, camp15}; high-dimensional regression; \cite{DBZ17}).
+While possible to choose $g_n=h_n$, more flexibility with $\beta^*=\hat{\beta}_{g_n}$ for $g_n$ smaller than $h_n$ can later provide better PB approximations.
+For any estimator $\hat{\beta}_{g_n}$ version used to mimic $\beta$, the PB analog $\hat{\beta}_{h_n}^*$ of the original-data estimator $\hat{\beta}_{h_n}$ needs to be appropriately defined to avoid a construction bias in resampling.
+To correct this bias, we adapt a modification of \cite{shor82} for defining bootstrap M-estimators through adjusted bootstrap estimating equations; see also \cite{KL94, lahiri92} or \cite[Section~4.3]{lahiri03}.

-To define a modified bootstrap version $\hat{\beta}_{h_n}^*$ of the FPCR estimator $\hat{\beta}_{h_n}$, we first observe that the slope function $\beta = \ga^{-1} \Dt$ can be prescribed as the solution to the estimating equation $\eo[\Psi_i(\beta; \mu_X, \mu_Y)] = 0$ where
+To define a modified bootstrap version $\hat{\beta}_{h_n}^*$ of the FPCR estimator $\hat{\beta}_{h_n}$, we first observe that the slope function $\beta = \ga^{-1} \Dt$ can be prescribed as the solution to the estimating equation $\eo[\Psi_i(\beta; \mu_X, \mu_Y)] = 0$, where